zf-njust/rDTRPsStudy/evaluation/LLM.md

 ## Model1 - ChatGPT

 We used the GPT-3.5-turbo-16k-0613 model from OpenAI to detect type smells, which has a maximum context length of 16K.
 This context length is sufficient to prevent code samples from exceeding the maximum length.
+To further improve the model's few-shot learning ability, we provide example code snippets for each type of type smell.

 Here is the specific prompt template we used for ChatGPT to detect type smells: